kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 The match query is the standard query for **performing a full-text search**.
 As thus, it includes options for fuzzy matching.

 ::: info
-The `match` clause to find documents with fields containing a value.
 The `match` clause as well as the content of a `text` fields are [analyzed](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/analysis-analyzers.html) by Elasticsearch before performing the query.
 :::

 **Example:** _Search for documents roughly matching the provided field value_